 Instruction is well-designed using the standards.
-Instructional time is spent in enabling students to achieve the learning goals of the standards, and show evidence of mastering the competencies.
+Instructional time is spent in enabling students to achieve the learning goals of the standards and show evidence of mastering the competencies.
 Various research-based and learner-centered teaching strategies are utilized to ensure student success and performance of 21st century skills.
 Instructional materials and the use of technology are available and support the goals of instruction.
 The criteria for the selection, acquisition or preparation of these materials or resources is aligned with the requirements and attainment of the curriculum standards.

+Standards of Compliance
-Standards of Compliance 1.
-A curriculum map in each subject area that: - is aligned with the philosophy, vision, mission, goals and objectives\ 4 3 2 1 0 - is aligned with the Kto12 curriculum guides, standards and competencies\ 4 3 2 1 0

-- is aligned with the Kto12 curriculum guides, standards and competencies\ 4 3 2 1 0

-- shows unpacked Kto12 standards and competencies in different ways in all subjects\ 4 3 2 1 0
+Sumair as of Complaine 1.
+A curriculum map in each subject area that: - is aligned with the philosophy, vision, mission, goals and objectives 4 3 2 1 0 - is aligned with the Kto12 curriculum guides, standards and competencies 4 3 2 1 0 - shows unpacked Kto12 standards and competencies in different ways in all subjects 4 3 2 1 0 - shows horizontal alignment between standards, competencies, assessment, instruction and resources in all the learning units 4 3 2 1 0